nchemsak/eWaveStudio/README.md

 * Font-Awesome (4.7.0)
 * Google fonts: 'Space Mono', 'Raleway'

-## Installation
-$ cd lib
-* npm install
-* bower install

 ## Compatibility
-Currently, audio input sections require use of Google Chrome.
-Firefox compatibility in the works.
+Currently, audio input sections require use of Google Chrome v 55.0.2883.75 or earlier.
+Due to <strong>MediaStreamTrack.getSources</strong> being deprecated in M56 and removed from the most recent version of Chrome, the "Live Input" page will not function.
+A fix for the deprecation issue is currently in the works.

 ## Contributing
 1. Fork it!